Generating newsletter issues

 You'll need:

 • At least one ready AI Writer.
-Connect a newsletter during setup and wait for the ready email, or create an AI Writer from the AI Writers page.
+Connect a newsletter during setup and wait for the ready email, or create an AI Writer from Voice & past issues.

 • At least one story selected.
 Browse and select from your story library.